 Sandra Toffolo

 Sandra Toffolo is a researcher at the Italian-German Historical Institute in Trento (since 2021).
-She obtained her PhD at the European University Institute in Florence in 2013.
-She also studied at the universities of Nijmegen (The Netherlands), Florence, and Perugia.
+She obtained her PhD at the European University Institute in Florence, and she also studied at the universities of Nijmegen (The Netherlands), Florence, and Perugia.

 Her research focuses on mobility, space, and the circulation of people, objects, and ideas in the early modern period, with particular emphasis on the Republic of Venice.

-She is also chercheur associé at the Centre d’Études Supérieures de la Renaissance in Tours, associate of the Universal Short Title Catalogue (University of St Andrews), and member of the EU Cost Action People in Motion: Entangled Histories of Displacement across the Mediterranean (1492-1923).
+She is also collaboratrice scientifique at the Centre d’Études Supérieures de la Renaissance in Tours, and member of the EU Cost Action People in Motion: Entangled Histories of Displacement across the Mediterranean (1492-1923).

 Related Projects